nrwl/ng-be-workshop-2024/exercises/advanced/custom-plugins.md

 ### 5. Extend other generators

 We can call other generators inside of our custom generator.
-Import the `@nx/js:library` generator and call it inside of the default exported function of `libs/internal-plugin/src/generators/util-lib/generator.ts`
+Add `@nx/js` as a dependency of `internal-plugin`.
+Then, import the `@nx/js:library` generator and call it inside of the default exported function of `libs/internal-plugin/src/generators/util-lib/generator.ts`

 <details>
 <summary>🐳&nbsp;&nbsp;Hint</summary>